 By adding a solar heating unit to your garage, you’re one step closer to having a green garage.
-Solar heating units are more energy efficient than gas or electric heaters and are a great way to keep your garage warm in the winter months.
+Solar heating units are more energy-efficient than gas or electric heaters and are a great way to keep your garage warm in the winter months.

-Use caulking to insulate
+2. Use caulking or a baseboard coating to insulate

-Recycled garage doors
+3. Recycled garage doors

-In most homes, the door that leads from the garage to the inside of your home isn’t properly weatherstripped.
+In most homes, the access door that leads from the garage to the inside of your home isn’t properly weatherstripped.
 This allows heat and air to escape from your home.

-Let there be light
+5. Let there be light

-Go au naturel
+6. Go au naturel

-Don’t be idle
+7. Don’t be idle